Version2beta/version2beta/src/articles/10x_developers.md

 Here are some examples:

-* Imagine that an average developer makes ten average decisions each of which return an average value.
+> Imagine that an average developer makes ten average decisions each of which return an average value.
 This is our baseline.
 The average developer delivers 100% of average value.

-* A 10x developer makes ten above-average decisions, each of which delivers 25% more value than the average decision.
+> A 10x developer makes ten above-average decisions, each of which delivers 25% more value than the average decision.
 This is compounded - 1.25<sup>10</sup> - and the 10x developer ships 931% of average value.

-* On the opposite, imagine a below average developer who makes ten below average decisions, each of which drive value down 25%.
+> On the other end, imagine a below average developer who makes ten below average decisions, each of which drive value down 25%.
 This is also compounded, so this developer ships a whopping 5.6% of average value.
 While not the title character of this blog post, we could call this developer an <sup>x</sup>/<sub>10</sub> developer.

 As you can see, a 10x developer working on a project where there are 10 major decisions to make can affect the overall value of the project by an order of magnitude, when compared to an average developer.
 Likewise, an <sup>x</sup>/<sub>10</sub> developer delivers value an order of magnitude lower than the average developer.
 (If you're keeping score at home, that's two orders of magnitude.)